mediasittich/coronavirus-data-project/Abgabe/README.md

 To activate the virtual environment use:

 - for **_built-in Python_** module:
-  `source /path/to/new/virtual/environment/bin/activate`
+  `source /path/to/myenv/bin/activate`
 - for **_Conda_**:
-  `conda activate PROJECT_NAME`
+  `conda activate myenv`

+To deactivate a virtual environment type

+- `deactivate` for the built-in Python module `venv` or
-To deactivate a virtual environment by typing `deactivate` or `conda deactivate` for a Conda environment in your shell.
+- `conda deactivate` for a Conda environment

+in your shell.

-### Installing development requirements
+### Installing required packages

 ```
 pip install -r requirements.txt
 ```

-### Run script
+### Run Python script

 ```
 python script.py